* Stocks fall, BoE minutes raise specter of rate hike

 bankers in Jackson Hole, Wyoming, on Friday.

-With U.S. and global stock indexes trading close to all-time
+With U.S. and global stock indices trading close to all-time

 highs, investors are awaiting a reaffirmation of the